kevinzhongxu/buz/content/author/admin/_index.md

 +++

 Hello, I'm Kevin Xu ZHONG (钟旭), currently a research associate working in [The Suttle Lab](http://www.ocgy.ubc.ca/~suttle/) at The University of British Columbia.
 I love studying viruses of all kinds (dsDNA, RNA, ssDNA viruses) and from different environments (lakes, oceans, deepsea, sediments, etc.) and hosts (microbes, sea mammals, sea foods, etc.).
 I specialize in molecular biology and bioinformatics for omics analysis.
-I'm a big fun of R and make new packages.
-I love to develope methods for moving forward our understanding about viruses, microbes, and ecosystems in following fields:
+I love to develope methods for moving forward on our understanding about viruses, microbes, and ecosystems in following fields:

   * Environmental virology